Liberty vs. Old Dominion NCAA Football Odds, Plays and Insights | September 18, 2021

 Old Dominion Top Players

-- This year, Hayden Wolff has racked up 88 passing yards (88.0 yards per game) while going 11-for-17 (64.7% completion percentage) and throwing one touchdown and zero interceptions.
+- This year, Hayden Wolff has recorded 88 passing yards (88.0 yards per game) while going 11-for-17 (64.7% completion percentage) and throwing one touchdown and zero interceptions.

 - Elijah Davis has taken 12 attempts for a team-leading 69 rushing yards (69.0 yards per game).